Sam Singer: Career

-Sam Singer was born on August 27, 1912 to Abraham and Ida Singer.
+Sam Singer was born on August 27, 1912, the son of Abraham and Ida Singer.
 He was Jewish.
 In his early career, he worked at Walt Disney Productions before leaving to pursue his animation career.
-Before that, Singer also worked for various other animation studios located in Hollywood in the 1930s, moving to Chicago in the 1940s.
-His first TV show was called Uncle Mistletoe, which aired from 1948 to 1952.
-In 1956, Singer created Adventures of Pow Wow, which received generally negative reviews from critics, naming it as one of the worst television series ever made of all time.
+Prior to that, Singer also worked for various other animation studios located in Hollywood in the 1930s, moving to Chicago in the 1940s.
+His first TV show was titled Uncle Mistletoe, which aired from 1948 to 1952.
+In 1957, Singer created Adventures of Pow Wow, which received generally negative reviews from critics, naming it as one of the worst television series ever made of all time.
 He also created and executive produced The Adventures of Paddy the Pelican, Bucky and Pepito, and Courageous Cat and Minute Mouse.
 His final cartoon that he ever worked on was Sinbad Jr. and His Magic Belt.
-Instead of the show being created by Singer, he served as executive producer while William Hanna and Joseph Barbera (founders of Hanna-Barbera along with George Sidney) created the show, because he couldn't handle demands of the schedule.
-The negative reception of his shows led to his retirement after Sinbad Jr. and His Magic Belt ended in 1966.
+Instead of the show being created by Singer, he served as executive producer while William Hanna and Joseph Barbera (founders of Hanna-Barbera along with George Sidney) created the show due to being unable to fulfill schedule demands.
+The negative reception of his shows led to his retirement after Sinbad Jr. and His Magic Belt concluded in 1966.